indygreg/PyOxidizer/docs/status.rst

 Support for installing extension modules in app-relative paths is not yet implemented.

-Support for extension modules that link additional libraries or frameworks not used by Python itself is not yet implemented (but should be easy to do).
+Support for extension modules that link additional macOS frameworks not used by Python itself is not yet implemented (but should be easy to do).